mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/07/20/day-182/">July 20, 2017</a></small></div>
-<p><strong>Mueller is investigating Manafort for possible money laundering</strong>.
-The inquiry began several weeks ago and looks at how Manafort spent and borrowed tens of millions of dollars in connection with properties in the US over the past decade.
-The Senate and House intelligence committees also are probing possible money laundering by Manafort. (<a href="https://www.wsj.com/articles/special-counsel-investigating-possible-money-laundering-by-paul-manafort-1500587532">Wall Street Journal</a>)</p>

-<div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/07/20/day-182/">July 20, 2017</a></small></div>
 <p><strong>Trump’s embrace of Russia places him at odds with his national security and foreign policy advisers</strong>.
 "Deep divisions" are growing in the White House on the best way to approach Moscow.
 Foreign officials have said Trump and his team have sent “mixed signals” with regards to their Russia policy, leaving diplomats and intelligence officials “dumbfounded” by Trump's approach. (<a href="https://apnews.com/4b4b7e380f204b45a8c3055a5d45255e/Trump's-embrace-of-Russia-making-top-advisers-wary">Associated Press</a>)</p>

+<div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/07/20/day-182/">July 20, 2017</a></small></div>
+<p><strong>Trump ended a covert CIA program to arm anti-Assad rebels in Syria, a move sought by Moscow</strong>.
+Closing the program is an acknowledgment of Trump's limited leverage and desire to remove Assad from power. (<a href="https://www.washingtonpost.com/world/national-security/trump-ends-covert-cia-program-to-arm-anti-assad-rebels-in-syria-a-move-sought-by-moscow/2017/07/19/b6821a62-6beb-11e7-96ab-5f38140b38cc_story.html">Washington Post</a>)</p>